Mechanistic Independence: A Principle for Identifiable Disentangled Representations: Disentanglement and Identifiability

 \subsection{Disentangled Representations}

-Intuitively, a representation is \emph{disentangled} if each component responds only to a single latent factor, or at most to a restricted subset of factors.
-We capture this with the notion of a \emph{decomposable map}.
+To discuss how a learned representation may or may not reflect the underlying generative factors, we consider a target representation space \(\settgt \subseteq \prod_{j=1}^{\numslott} \settgt_j\).
+In a disentangled representation, each component \(\settgt_j\) is intended to capture a single generative factor, or at most a restricted subset of factors.
+We formalize this with the notion of a \emph{decomposable map}.